 Why Study Psychology?

 ‘Why should I study psychology?’ is a question which passes through the minds of hundreds of thousands of prospective students every year.
 For some, pure curiosity in the subject itself is enough to inspire their educational pathway.
-Understandably though, many students like to have a more concrete understanding of what their degree can lead to, and what they can expect in the future as a graduate of a psychology programme.
+Understandably though, many students like to have a more concrete understanding of what their psychology degree can lead to, and what they can expect in the future as a graduate of a psychology programme.

 As we’ll explore in more depth later on, psychology degrees can be the perfect gateway to other higher education programmes.
-A bachelor’s degree in psychology, for example, will open up the opportunity to study nearly any master’s degree in the humanities, helping you develop a wide-ranging set of transferable skills that will be of use not only in your professional life, but also if you choose to further your education.
+A bachelor’s degree in psychology, for example, will open up the opportunity to study nearly any master’s degree in the humanities, helping you develop a wide-ranging set of transferable skills that will be useful not only in your professional life, but also if you choose to further your education.

 The research methods you’ll engage with on a psychology course give you the tools to better understand the world around you and how information is presented.
 This could be newspaper stories and articles, to magazines, journals, adverts, movies or television shows – you’ll be able to separate fact from fiction, and in a world where the term ‘fake news’ dominates the public conscious, this can be as invaluable a skill as any.

-On top of that, psychology cultivates students’ abilities to understand and analyse human behaviours – a skill that, many would argue, is useful in almost every job.
+Moreover, psychology cultivates students’ abilities to understand and analyse human behaviours – a skill that, many would argue, is useful in almost every job.
 Furthermore, courses accredited by the British Psychological Society (BPS) contain extensive teaching on statistics and research methodology using scientific methods.
 This equips students with the ability to understand and work with quantitative and qualitative data, another trait that is highly sought-after by employers.

-What can you do with psychology degree?
+Careers - What can you do after a Psychology degree?

 Are there any disadvantages to having psychology degree?